pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/participation/index.md

   - Defining the Commons
 ---

+The Scholarly Commons is more about the scholarly and scientific knowledge than it is about the current players---not that the current players don't matter, but that the underlying purposes and motivations for this work---the discoveries that will bless all of mankind and the commoning processes that support them---are bigger than any one player, to which no one player or group of players may lay claim.

 While legislation and academic policies do need to be changed to incentivize participation and value these broader contributions, researchers from remote locales of the world, such as Tripura, India or Thai Nguyen, Vietnam, [will